Skip to main content

 API level modifications

-At the API level, we need to enable sockets, and one of the most used packages that developers use is socket.io which can be installed via npm i socket.io.
+At the API level, we need to enable sockets.
+The most widely used package for this is socket.io, installed via npm i socket.io.

-Here's an implementation of the server using Restify and Socket.io:
+Here’s a server implementation using Restify and Socket.io:

 const restify = require('restify');